 - Whether you have filed any claims recently

 Most homeowner’s insurance policies come with a deductible of $500 to $2,500, which you will have to pay before receiving any reimbursement from your insurance company.
-If you have a $750 deductible, and the damage will cost only $400 to repair, you would not receive a reimbursement.
+If you have a $750 deductible, and the damage will cost only $400 to repair, you will not receive a reimbursement.
 It makes sense to skip filing a claim.

 Filing a claim may trigger a premium increase when you renew your policy, as insurers will view your home as riskier to cover.
 Unless your repair costs are significantly higher than your deductible, it might cost less over the long term to pay for it yourself.